CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 _**remarks on issues of "intent" and "control" slightly extrapolated from this Inventor-AI case-_

-Any extrapolation can be misleading, if premises are flawed or the larger scope is ill-defined, but we'll give a stab-
+Any extrapolation can be misleading, if premises are flawed or the larger scope is ill-defined, but we'll give it a stab-

 So what do we have- an Inventor-AI that is an advanced form of automated & autonomous system (let's call it an AI-AAS, that is somehow an evolution stage beyond the established PID-AAS stage): indeed as a matter of fact rather than a legal opinion from a human standpoint, this Inventor-AI, it is not sentient nor self-aware, it is not a natural person nor and individual (not an NPI)- therefore _**it can’t function within the paradigm of “intent” that first requires to be dealing with an NPI**_, _to be then deployed in relevant bodies of Law (Criminal, Contract, Tort, Trademark as also mentioned, etc.). _